User Preference Learning Based Edge Caching for Fog Radio Access Network: Introduction

 The rest of this paper is organized as follows.
-In section II, the system model including the edge caching scenarios in F-RAN and the edge caching problem formulation is described.
-Our proposed edge caching policy including online content popularity prediction and offline user preference learning is presented in Section III.
-The performance analysis of our proposed edge caching policy is provided in Section IV.
-The two learning based edge caching architectures are described in Section V. Simulation results are shown in Section VI.
+In section II, the system model is described.
+Our proposed edge caching policy including online content popularity prediction and offline user preference learning is presented in Section III. {The two learning based edge caching architectures are described in Section IV.
+The performance analysis is provided in Section V.} Simulation results are shown in Section VI.
 Final conclusions are drawn in Section VII.